 What happened yesterday?

-Mortgage backed securities (MBS) lost 12 basis points (BPS) from last Friday’s close which caused fixed mortgage rates to move sideways from the prior week.
+Mortgage backed securities (MBS) gained 40 basis points (BPS) from last Friday’s close which caused fixed mortgage rates to move slightly lower from the prior week But MBS lost 8 BPS from Wednesday’s close which caused fixed mortgage rates to move sideways for the session.

 What’s on the agenda for this week?